logo

 The Psychology of Guilt and Shame

-Dr. Henry Foster, a clinical psychologist at University of Michigan, explains that feelings of guilt and shame can significantly affect one's mental health.
+Dr. Henry Foster, a clinical psychologist at the University of Michigan, explains that feelings of guilt and shame can significantly affect one's mental health.

 His research suggests that guilt often arises from actions that conflict with personal morals, while shame stems from a perceived failure of the self.